ISISComputingGroup/ibex_developers_manual/Riken-power-supplies.md

 > [Wiki](Home) > [The Backend System](The-Backend-System) > [Specific Device IOC](Specific-Device-IOC) > [Power Supplies](Power-Supplies) > [Riken power supplies](Riken-power-supplies)

-# Setup
+## Setup

 The serial connections to the RIKEN Front End power supply units (PSUs) were previously made in four daisy chains, which all terminated at a single MOXA Nport (i.e. using four of its serial ports).
 Since the refurbishment project (concluded December 2022) which replaced all of the PSUs with Danfysik units, the connections are now made in a _radial_ fashion to each individual PSU using five MOXA NPort units placed strategically around the area.

-# Documentation
+## Documentation

 The SharePoint site [`Computing -> ICPdiscussions -> RIKEN FE`](http://www.facilities.rl.ac.uk/isis/computing/ICPdiscussions/RIKEN%20FE) contains documentation relating to the refurbishment project, and the current power supply connection information in particular.

 The original documentation on the physical setup is at `\\...\shares\ISIS_Experiment_Controls\Manuals\RIKEN_power_supplies\` with some schematics in `riken psu controls - issue C.ppt`.
 Most of the information in this area is now out-of-date, particularly that which describes the serial connections to the power supplies.
 The _changeover_ system (configuring RB2 magnet mode to direct beam to specific instruments), has now been removed entirely.

-# IOCs and Macros
+## IOCs and Macros

 Each of the individual power supplies is controlled by an individual [Danfysik](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Danfysik) IOC (i.e. a one-to-one mapping).
 Each IOC is configured accordingly using its macro values, with a different COM port for each (as described above).

 The single IBEX configuration contains several components, each of which relates to the type of magnet a group of PSUs control e.g. `quadrupole`, `bending`, `crossfield`, etc.  (There is also a component for the 11 TPG300 units which control and monitor the vacuum system).

-# Hardware notes / Changeover sequences
+## Hardware notes

-### RB2 mode change
+### RB2 (**Due to be replaced April 2023(?) with standard Danfysik units.**)

 - RB2 is a power supply that can be put into three distinct modes: BEND1 (beam goes one way), BEAM2 (the other way), and SEPTUM (beam splits both ways).
 RB2, although one physical supply, has two control boards.
 The first control board (called "RB2" in our system) supplies current for either BEND1, BEND2, or half of SEPTUM mode.
-The second control board ("RB2-2" in our system) is *only* used in SEPTUM mode and supplies the other half of the current.
+The second control board ("RB2_2" in our system) is *only* used in SEPTUM mode and supplies the other half of the current.

-- We check that BOTH RB2 and RB2-2 are powered off before allowing an RB2 mode change to take place.
-- Currently IBEX does not know the state of the changeover switches; only that a switch has been requested.
-This information is available from the PLC but not currently read.
+- It is the only remaining original PSU from before the refurbishment project.
+Its replacement(s) were not ready in time to be installed during the long shutdown, and so it has had to be integrated into the new connection topology.
+Adapters were made to enable each control board to be directly connected to a MOXA Nport, rather than via a daisy chain as previously.
+Wiring details of these adapters are in the document `RIKEN PSU Communications Cables` on the SharePoint site mentioned above.

 ### Port 3/4 changeover